vvizzo/deltae/README.md

 optional arguments:
   -h, --help            show this help message and exit --checker [{cc24,halfcc,nanocc,halfnanocc,gtdl,gt20,gt10,gt05}], -c [{cc24,halfcc,nanocc,halfnanocc,gtdl,gt20,gt10,gt05}]
-                        Name of checker - supported: cc24 classic, mini, nano, lower half of them (grays and BGRYMC).
-                        GoldenThread: Device Level, Object Level, Big (2.0), Normal (1.0), Mini (0.5).
-                        Default is cc24.
+                        Name of checker, supported values: - c24 (classic and mini) - default, - halfcc (lower half of them - grays and BGRYMC), - nanocc (nano version of classic CC), - halfnanocc (lower half - grays and BGRYMC), - gtdl (GoldenThread Device Level), - gt20 (GoldenThread Big), - gt10 (GoldenThread Regular), - gt05 (GoldenThread
+                        Small)
   --orientation [{S,W,N,E}], -o [{S,W,N,E}]
                         Orientation of checker: possible values are S, W, N, E (default S) S - in case of CC family greys are at the bottom, in case of GT you can read text normally, W - greys are on the left, N - greys are on the top, E - greys are on the left --color COLOR         L*a*b* data in file a la CTAGS --coordinates COORDINATES, -x COORDINATES
                         File with coordinates of fields in percentages of file (must be in tune with color data)